cosmoconsult/bc16-interface-sample/README.md

-# bc16-interface-sample
+# BC 16 AL interfaces sample
-Example for the usage of interfaces in BC 16
+Example for the usage of interfaces in BC 16.
+See https://tobiasfenster.io/an-update-on-al-interfaces-implementation-details for more information